dgentry/mergeinator/README.md

 ## What it does

-The mergeinator merges a directory (the "source directory) into a similar directory (the "destination" which doesn't have to be a parent of the source directory), eliminating duplicates as it goes.
+The mergeinator merges a directory (the "source directory") into a similar directory (the "destination" which can be a parent of the source directory), eliminating duplicates as it goes.
 After several runs, the source directory should be gone, merged into the destination.